HISMalawi/nlims_controller/README.md

    Local NLIMS pulls statuses and results from the CHSU NLIMS and shares this data with the ART application.
 This is accomplished through the `master_nlims:sync_data` job.
 It can also send these statuses and results to the ART application proactively without waiting for a request.

 5. **Account Configuration with ART**
-   - Edit the `emr_connection.yml` file to specify the IP address and port number where the ART application is running.
+   - Edit the `emr_connection.yml` file to specify the IP address and port number where the ART application (BHT-EMR-API) is running.
    - Customize `username` and `password` with your desired credentials, which will be used for the account created within the ART application.
    - Run the following command to create account with emr
    ```bash
       rake emr:create_user
    ```

-6. Run the necessary command to complete the setup, as per your specific requirements.

 By following these steps, Local NLIMS establishes effective communication with both the ART application and the CHSU NLIMS, facilitating efficient data exchange within the healthcare system.